derek-corcoran-barrios/AMI-rstudio-server-shiny-apache/README.md

 `sudo passwd ubuntu`

+#### Installing devtools

+In order to be able to instal curl (and with that devtools) you need to install libcurl4, and libssl

+  `sudo apt-get install libcurl4-openssl-dev`
+   `sudo apt-get install libssl-dev`

+#### Installing tidyverse

+Some libraries you need to install tidyverse, libxml2

+ `sudo apt-get install libxml2-dev`

+#### Installing sf

+Has to install libudunits2

+`sudo apt-get install libudunits2-dev`

+and

+    sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
+    sudo apt-get update
+    sudo apt-get install libudunits2-dev libgdal-dev libgeos-dev libproj-dev
 ### Installing shiny server

 You’ll also need to install the Shiny R package before installing Shiny Server: